electrumsv/electrumsv/docs/website/content/articles/stolen-coins.rst

 One thing it has not occurred to me to ask, is if the user is also using Electrum Core or Electron Cash.
 All a thief has to do is extract any seed words, and then look for usage of those seed words on other blockchains.
 They can and would likely automate the process.
 We should add asking this to a checklist to be asked of any users in this situation.
+I couldn't find any instances where this was verified to occur, but I am pretty sure I have read about it happening in the past.

 Lying or laziness
 ~~~~~~~~~~~~~~~~~